 Silver maintains its value over the long term and does well when interest rates are low and fixed-income investments don't generate much profit.
 In this way, silver works like gold as an investment and performs a similar function as a safe haven.
 Investors like silver for many reasons, but many see it as a store of value in times of uncertainty, while others consider silver and other precious metals, such as gold, to protect against inflation.
 For the latter group, investing in silver is a way of making sure that they have a currency that cannot be inflated by printing money or with a potentially destructive Federal Reserve policy.

+Additionally, some investors may choose to Transfer 401k to Gold IRA in order to further diversify their portfolio and protect their retirement savings.
 Silver has been a valuable asset for investors for many reasons.
 It is often used to diversify a person's portfolio, protect against inflation, and is considered a “safe haven to store your wealth”.
 However, silver entails risks, such as volatility, risks related to supply and demand, and the risk of theft if you own physical pieces of silver.
 Another advantage of silver is that it serves as a hedge against inflation.